 12.1 Project Cap/Maximum Reservation.

-The Division will not award more than $1,250,000 in 9% LIHTCs (the “Maximum Allocation”) to any one Applicant, whether they are applying solely for their own project or are a party to multiple applications.
+The Division will not award more than $ $1,500,000 in 9% LIHTCs (the “Maximum Allocation”) to any one Applicant from the current allocating year, whether they are applying solely for their own project or are a party to multiple applications.
 For the purposes of this limit, the term “Applicant” includes the Applicant, Co-Applicant, and any affiliate of either.

 The Division’s determination of the Maximum Allocation will include, but not be limited to, how the Developer Fee is split, who is being paid consulting fees, and who is authorized to make decisions as, or on behalf of, the Applicant/Co-Applicants and proposed Project Sponsor(s).
 All entities including, but not limited to, the Sponsor, Applicant, Consultant, Equity Investors, and other Project Participants must disclose the portion of consulting and development fees they are being paid as part of the application.

-There is a $1,250,000 per developer cap for the 2025 QAP allocation.
-However, in the event the number of credits exceeds the number of applications receiving credits, the Division will consider funding an additional application from a sponsor in the 2025 allocation round.
-If the amount remaining is insufficient to fully fund the additional application, the Division may consider filling the gap with a forward commitment of 2026 credits.
-If 2 or more additional applications are received, the project requiring no forward commitment, or the lessor amount of forward committed 2025 credits will be funded.
-Sponsors, therefore, may submit 2 or more applications in 2025 in consideration of this change.
+There is a $ $1,500,000 per developer cap for the 2026 QAP allocation.
+However, in the event the number of credits exceeds the number of applications receiving credits, the Division will consider funding an additional application from a sponsor in the 2026 allocation round.
+If the amount remaining is insufficient to fully fund the additional application, the Division may consider filling the gap with a forward commitment of 2027 credits.
+If 2 or more additional applications are received, the project requiring no forward commitment, or the lessor amount of forward committed 2027 credits will be funded.
+Sponsors, therefore, may submit 2 or more applications in 2026 in consideration of this change.
+Finally, if the project is part of a phased project, the Division will consider a forward allocation of 2027 credits for the second phase if the developer can show that the efficiency of a combined project results in substantive savings of both time and money, and if both phases will combine for one financial closing.
+The tax credits requested for the combined phases must be less than the maximum amount for two individual phases.

 This Section applies to current year applications and does not include additional LIHTC requests.